VirgilSecurity/virgil-sdk-x/README.md

 ## Migration notes

-For users of versions prior to 4.5.0 we recommend checking out version 5.0.0 with completely new and more convenient API.
+For users of versions prior to 4.5.0, we recommend migrating to version 5.0.0 which has a completely new and more convenient API.
-Anyway, old API is still available, so anyone can migrate with little changes to the source sode.
-Therefore, it is recommended to migrate to the newest version for ALL users.
+Because the previous API is still available, it's easy to migrate to version 5.0.0 with very few changes to the source code.
+Again, we recommend that ALL users take a few minutes to migrate to version 5.0.0.
 List of the most important changes:
 ##### Renaming
 -  VSSCreateUserCardRequest -> VSSCreateCardRequest